 I have heard many moms express concern that breastfeeding while sick is not a good idea.
 They might wonder if they can pass the illness on through breast milk, or that being in such close proximity to their baby while sick will let their baby catch it.

-Now there are certain viruses such as HIV that can be passed through breast milk but for the most common illnesses breastfeeding is perfectly safe.
+Now there are certain viruses such as HIV that can be passed through breast milk but for the most common illnesses and viruses breastfeeding is perfectly safe.

 Tips for dealing with illness while breastfeeding: